kjcamann/kjcamann.github.io/doc/csd/_sources/lists-guide.rst.txt

    :alt: CSD slist datastructure diagram
    :target: _images/lists-guide-concept.png

-   A CSD list object is little more than a pointer to the intial item; the items are *not* owned by the list, they are only linked into it (click to enlarge).
+   A CSD list object is little more than a pointer to the initial item; the items are *not* owned by the list, they are only linked into it (click to enlarge).

 Compare this with node-based lists, like ``std::forward_list``, which own their elements and store them in "node" containers that are allocated by the list itself.
 One possible implementation of this design is illustrated below: